gemi254/PlantStatus-LilyGO-TTGO-Higrow/README.md

   <img src="images/PlantStatus_log.png">
 </p>

+If spiffs is running out of space Log files are **rotated** and the oldest dir will be deleted.
-Old **monthly** history logs can be viewed with button `Logs`.
-Navigate to SPIFFS directories and chose a date log file.
-Use icons to view or download a log file.
+Old **monthly** history can be viewed with `Logs` button.
+Navigate in SPIFFS Dates directories and chose a date log file.
+Use icons to view or download the file.

 PlantStatus oldeset log file view
 <p align="center">
   <img src="images/PlantStatus_log_dirs.png">
 </p>

-Remote configuration commands can be send as retained messages from a mosquitto broker.
-Messages will be delivered on next reboot, alter the configuration and save to SPIFFS to be loaded on next reboot.
+Remote configuration commands can be send as **retained** messages from a mosquitto broker.
+Messages will be delivered on next reboot, alter the configuration and save it to SPIFFS to be loaded on next reboot.
 Commands can be
 * ``variable``=``val`` in order to set a variable to a value
 * ``variable``+=``val`` to increase or decrease value.